geshan/gemini-workshop/README.md

 For this workshop, you will use the Node.js code and try it out.

-17. Save the code in an index.js file

-To save the code click `Node.js` and copy the code into a file called `index.js`
+17. To save the code click `Node.js` and copy the code into a file called `index.js`

 <details>
 <summary>Copy Node.js code</summary>